Chart Color Schemes

 Educational outcomes in Penola fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 17.5%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 13.1%, followed by graduate diplomas (2.7%) and postgraduate qualifications (1.7%).
-Vocational credentials are prominent, with 35.1% of residents aged 15+ holding them, including advanced diplomas (9.4%) and certificates (25.7%).
+Vocational credentials are prevalent, with 35.1% of residents aged 15+ holding them, including advanced diplomas (9.4%) and certificates (25.7%).

 Frequently Asked Questions - Education